Welcome to the BRAND NEW WORLD of Toyota IFS Rock Crawling

 Q: Do we offer the MarRack?

 A: Unfortunately no, and for the same reason why we do not rebuild automatic transmissions: There is no way we can ensure the installer properly flushed the steering system in order to warranty a MarRack.
-Instead, we put together the most comprehensive Installation Guide of any LT kit on the market so that anyone can properly create and install their own MarRack alongside RCLT HD.
+Instead, we put together the most comprehensive Installation Guide of any LT kit on the market so that anyone may create and install their own MarRack integrated with RCLT HD.

 Q: Any power steering pump mods required?

-A: No. Our steering geometry increases steering strength, so no increase in pump pressure or cooling is needed.
+A: No. Our steering geometry increases steering strength, so an increase in pump pressure or cooling is not needed.

 Q: Aren't other LT kits used for Rock Crawling?